 If you have a voluntary pension saving scheme in accordance with Section 2-3 second paragraph of the Defined Contribution Pension Act, you will be entitled to a deduction for your expenses.

-The maximum saving is 4% of the calculated personal income before the deduction of premiums for the pension scheme between 1 and 12 National Insurance basic amounts.
+The maximum saving is 6 per cent of the calculated personal income before the deduction of premiums for the pension scheme between 1 and 12 National Insurance basic amounts.
 (You can find out more about the National Insurance basic amount - G - from NAV.)

 The amount must be entered in income statement 1(RF-1175) or in Business Tax Return, item 5950.